Ebazhanov/linkedin-skill-assessments-quizzes/angular/angular-quiz.md

 	title: string;
 	version: number;
 }
-export const APP_SETTINGS = new Injection<AppSettings>('app.settings');
+export const APP_SETTINGS = new InjectionToken<AppSettings>('app.settings');
 ```

 - [ ] The InjectionToken is adding an instance of the AppSettings to the root provider via the InjectionToken constructor call, making it automatically available to all NgModules, services and components throughout the Angular application without the need to inject it anywhere.
-- [ ] The InjectionToken is used to create a provider token for a non-class dependency.
+- [x] The InjectionToken is used to create a provider token for a non-class dependency.
 An Object literal can be provider as a value for the APP_SETTINGS dependency provider type that can then be injected into components, services, etc ..
 - [ ] The InjectionToken is used to create a dynamic decorator for the AppSettings that can be used on constructor parameters via an @AppSettings decorator.
 - [ ] This code has an error since you cannot use a TypeScript interface for the generic type on the InjectionToken